monikamg/Hangouts/README.md

 # Using
 `./c_server [port]` to run server<br>
-You can get client [here](https://github.com/seniorkot/Chat-Client)< After installing there is account `admin` with password `qwerty`
+After installing there is account `admin` with password `qwerty`

-# Version 0.2 (22.01.2017)
-Chatroom for 50 users with few commands and authorization system.
 ## Available
 * Sending messages;
 * Sending private messages;